miguelcordovam/intellij_plugins/CopyRestUrl/README.md

 Features:
 ---------
 - If you right-click on "helloWorld" method, you will see an option to "Copy REST url", and it will copy "http://localhost:8080/plugin/test/demo/hello" to the clipboard.
+- You can also use this shortcut: control + alt + R
 - If your application is using Spring-Boot and you have an application.properties file, it will look for these 2 keys: server.port, server.contextPath.
 And if they are found, it will add those values to the final url.
 - The plugin will only be available for methods with RequestMapping annotation.
 - Works for any http method.